Tessil/tessil.github.io/_posts/2016-11-01-transactional-operations-scope-guard-list.md

 We first create the `std::function<void()>` and add it to the vector.
 If anything goes wrong, `execute_function` was still not executed, so we are safe.

-If the `execute_function` fails, we don't want to execute the associated rollback operation.
-So we remove it from the vector.
+If the `execute_function` fails, we don't want to execute the associated rollback operation, so we remove it from the vector.
 Otherwise, we are sure the function was well executed and that the rollback operation is in the vector.

 This way we also force the programmer to tie each operation and its rollback together which may avoid some mistakes and offer some implicit documentation.